abdul-bas/todo-list-app/README.md

 ---

 <p align="center">
-Thank you for taking the time to review this project — I'm actively seeking Flutter Developer opportunities and would love to connect.
+Thank you for taking the time to review this project and I'm actively seeking Flutter Developer opportunities and would love to connect.
 </p>